lina2360/HiSeqGan/README.md

     ```
   > Reference from : http://www.ifs.tuwien.ac.at/dm/somtoolbox/examples/PROPERTIES

-- When GHSOM finished clustering, it will generate the output in `applications/$data/GHSOM/output/$data` folder.
+4. When GHSOM finished clustering, it will generate the output in `applications/$data/GHSOM/output/$data` folder.
 It contains  `.html`, `.map`, `.unit`, `.wgt`.
-  - The `.unit` file describes the units of the trained Self-Organizing Map.
+&nbsp; * The `.unit` file describes the units of the trained Self-Organizing Map.
 It is written by the SOM training program.<br>
-    - The files consist of two blocks, the first one describing the general SOM structure, the second giving a specific description of every unit.
+&nbsp;&nbsp; * The files consist of two blocks, the first one describing the general SOM structure, the second giving a specific description of every unit.
-    - The first 3 parameter entries are given as a sanity check to find out whether the given SOM map file and weight vector file match.
+&nbsp;&nbsp; * The first 3 parameter entries are given as a sanity check to find out whether the given SOM map file and weight vector file match.
 If any of the 3 first parameters does not match the program should print a detailed error message and exit.
   > Reference from http://www.ifs.tuwien.ac.at/~andi/somlib/download/SOMLib_Datafiles.html

 ### Relabel original data with symbolic labels